Understanding Solo Diving

 Usually reserved for the most hardened of technical divers, solo diving is often portrayed as an ultimate extreme pursuit.

-With numerous certifying agencies and site operators either actively discouraging or outright disallowing solo diving, were going to take a look at some of the classic myths and misconceptions surrounding going solo, and look to establish whether or not when done responsibly, it is the deep, reflective and rewarding experience some claim it to be.
+With numerous certifying agencies and site operators either actively discouraging or outright disallowing solo diving, we take a look at some of the classic myths and misconceptions surrounding going solo, and look to establish whether or not when done responsibly, it is the deep, reflective and rewarding experience some claim it to be.

 What is Solo Diving?